-Our pro forma net tangible book value as of December 31, 2018 was \$ , or per share.
-Pro forma net tangible book value per share represents the amount of total consolidated assets, minus the amounts of intangible assets, goodwill and total liabilities, divided by the total number of shares outstanding after giving effect to the Recapitalization on a pro forma basis.
-Dilution is determined by subtracting pro forma as adjusted net tangible book value per share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price per share.
+Our pro forma net tangible deficit as of March 31, 2019 was \$(32.0) million, or \$(1.61) per share.
+Pro forma net tangible deficit per share represents the amount of total consolidated assets, minus the amounts of intangible assets, goodwill and total liabilities, divided by the total number of shares outstanding after giving effect to the Recapitalization on a pro forma basis based on the initial public offering price of \$12.00, per share.
+Dilution is determined by subtracting pro forma as adjusted net tangible book value per share, after giving effect to the additional proceeds we will receive from this offering, from the initial public offering price per share.

-Without taking into account any other changes in such net tangible book value after December 31, 2018, other than to give effect to the issuance and sale of shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and assuming the underwriters' option to purchase additional shares is not exercised, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ per outstanding share.
-This represents an immediate increase in net tangible book value of \$ per share, to existing shareholders and an immediate dilution in net tangible book value of \$ per share, to investors purchasing shares in this offering.
+Without taking into account any other changes in such net tangible book value after March 31, 2019, other than to give effect to the issuance and sale of 5,800,000 shares in this offering at the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, assuming no payment of underwriting discounts and commissions on the sale of all 1,500,000 ordinary shares in this offering that Vector Capital, through affiliated entities, will purchase as described elsewhere in this prospectus, and assuming the underwriters' option to purchase additional shares is not exercised, our pro forma as adjusted net tangible book value as of March 31, 2019 would have been \$1.19 per outstanding share.
+This represents an immediate increase in net tangible book value of \$2.80 per share, to existing shareholders and an immediate dilution in net tangible book value of \$10.81 per share, to investors purchasing shares in this offering.
 The pro forma information discussed above is illustrative only.